CodeRancher/CodeRancher.github.io/blog/entry-001-introduce_oanda_project.md

 #### data_types_json

-JSON conversion routines for data_types as they are marshalled and unmarshalled.
+JSON conversion routines for data_types as they are marshaled and unmarshaled.

 ***